ljdyer/ljdyer/README.md

 My main technical interests are natural language processing and machine/computer-aided translation.
 I combine my expertise in these fields with knowledge of web and software development to provide practical translation solutions to organisations working in multiple languages.

 I am currently enrolled in the <a href="https://www.wlv.ac.uk/courses/ma-computational-linguistics/">MA Computational Linguistics</a> course at the University of Wolverhampton.
-Some of the projects included in this GitHub were created while working on assignments for this course.

-This GitHub does not include projects that I worked on as an employee of my current and previous companies for intellectual property reasons, but it does include some tools that I began working on in my free time that are now used by teams of professional translators.

 <a href="https://stackoverflow.com/users/17568469/ljdyer"><img src="https://stackexchange.com/users/flair/23521233.png" width="208" height="58" alt="I'm active on Stack Exchange!" title="I'm active on Stack Exchange!"></a>